-Connect the wires according to the Wiring Checklist.
-Initially the two loose wires are unconnected so there is no sound.
+Connect the circuit, initially the two loose wires are unconnected so there is no sound.
 Now touch each wire with fingers from different hands, you should hear a low-frequency sound.
 (Wetting your fingers with water or saliva will make better electrical contact).
-You are using your body as an electrical component, just as you did in Experiment 19 (Finger Touch Lamp).
-If you like you may make the sound louder by removing the wire from spring 18 (trans base) and connecting it to spring 42 ( $3.3K\Omega$ ), then connect a wire from spring 43 ( $3.3K\Omega$ ) to spring 18.
+You are using your body as an electrical component, just as you did in Experiment 20 (Two Finger Touch Lamp).
+If you like you may make the sound louder by replacing the wire between a23 and a31 with a $3.3k\Omega$ resistor (actually this makes the circuit the same as the last experiment), though the tone of the sound will be different.